jupyterhub/traefik-proxy/docs/source/toml.md

 ## Example setup

-This is an example setup for using JupyterHub and TraefikTomlProxy managed by another service than Jupyterhub.
+This is an example setup for using JupyterHub and TraefikTomlProxy managed by another service than JupyterHub.

 1. Configure the proxy through the JupyterHub configuration file, *jupyterhub_config.py*, e.g.: